 Gun safety should be top of the list for all responsible gun owners.
-Before you decide which gun to purchase, you should look at how you’re going to store it, secure and safely locked away from all unauthorized access.
+Before you decide which gun to purchase, we advise you to read our gun safe reviews, you should look at how you’re going to store it, secure and safely locked away from all unauthorized access.
 Keeping your firearm locked up prevents theft or misuse from your children and, in many states, it is a requirement in the home.

 Apart from the security angle, your handgun and rifle are expensive items, which you want to protect, not only from theft, but also from fire or water damage.
-Gun safes are also a very convenient place to store your valuables, like precious jewelry.
+Quality gun safes are also a very convenient place to store your valuables, like precious jewelry.

 In order to buy the right gun safe for your requirements, you’ll need to do a lot of research, looking at all the many features and issues, such as cost, access, strength, size, storage space, fire proof, water proof, warranty and insurance.

-Below is a list of out top ten gun safe picks.
-Good luck.
+Below is a list of our top ten best gun safe reviews with our gun safe ratings, good luck!

 Our 10 Best Gun Safe Choices

 This handy size portable gun safe is becoming more popular as people find valid reasons to take their firearm with them as they travel.
-There are many good reasons for having access to your handgun when outside.
+There are many good reasons for having access to your handgun when outside and this is up there for the best gun safe for the money award!
 Not everyone has a concealed carry license (CCW), so the market for portable handgun or pistol gun safes, has grown.
 But, of course, the same safety concerns will apply to a portable safe as apply to a non-portable home gun safe.

 When considering the purchase of a portable safe, what is most important, security or easy access?
-The First Alert 5200DF Portable Handgun or Pistol Safe provides a successful blend of security and accessibility.
+The First Alert 5200DF Portable Handgun or Pistol Safe provides a successful blend of security and accessibility and is definitely one of the top gun safes on the market today!

 Who needs a portable gun safe?